-- 1. The public school or District has reached the maximum student-to-teacher ratio allowed under federal law, state law, the rules for standards offor accreditation, or other applicable State rule or Federal regulation; or - 2.
+- 1. The public school or District has reached the maximum student-to-teacher ratio allowed under federal law, state law, the standards for accreditation, or other applicable State rule or Federal regulation; or - 2.
 Approving the transfer would conflict with a provision of an enforceable desegregation court order or a public school district's court-approved desegregation plan regarding the effects of past racial segregation in student assignment.